What is business process automation?

 5. Receipt storage

 If you’ve ever been audited and didn’t have receipts, you already know how important it is to keep track of all supporting documents.
 Rather than deal with an overflowing box of paperwork at the end of the business year, you can easily log and track receipts using Shoeboxed.
+If you’re already using Freshbooks for your invoicing, you don’t need another tool—the platform also offers a receipt scanner and expense tracking features.

 6. Sales tax